NeonGeckoCom/neon-diana-utils/README.md

 diana configure-mq-backend ~/neon_diana
 ```

-Follow the prompts to provide any necessary configuration parameters.
+Follow the prompts to provide / add any necessary configuration parameters.
+In order to enable all Neon skills, you will need to enable / choose yes for all these services.
+Tips:
+Visit https://github.com/settings/tokens to generate the necessary token for the GitHub private services.
+   It is only necessary to check the box for permission to read:packages.
+Some parameters are provided for you in brackets.
+SQL username & password are not necessary, you can put in any random text.
+If you want to enable ChatGPT, you will need to enter your own API key.
+You can generate that from an OpenAI account.

 13. **Optional:** To add extra TCP ports (i.e. for RabbitMQ), update the `OUTPUT_PATH/ingress-nginx/values.yaml` file accordingly.

 14. Deploy the NGINX ingress:

 ```
-helm install ingress-nginx OUTPUT_PATH/ingress-common --namespace ingress-nginx --create-namespace
+microk8s helm install ingress-nginx OUTPUT_PATH/ingress-common --namespace ingress-nginx --create-namespace
 ```

-15. Edit `OUTPUT_PATH/diana-backend-values.yaml` and update any necessary configuration.
+15. Edit `OUTPUT_PATH/diana-backend/values.yaml` and update any necessary configuration.
 At minimum, you need to update the following parameters:

 * `domain` Change this to the domain you added to the `/etc/hosts` file in step 11.
 * `letsencrypt.email` If you are using a "real" domain, change this to the email address you want to use for the [Let's Encrypt](https://letsencrypt.org/) SSL certificate.
 For local testing, leave this as is.